mansoorali14204-debug/Mobile-Service-Entry/README.md

 ## How to Use

-1. **Login**: Enter your username and password on the login page
+1. **Login**: Open `login.html` and enter your username and password
-2. **Access Main App**: After successful login, you'll be redirected to the service entry form
+2. **Access Main App**: After successful login, you'll see the service entry form
 3. **Fill Service Entry**: Complete the form with customer and device details
-4. **Submit Entry**: Save the entry to local storage
+4. **Submit Entry**: Save the entry (stored in browser's local storage)
 5. **Manage Entries**: View, update status, delete, or print job sheets
 6. **Generate Reports**: Create daily or sales reports and export to Excel
 7. **Logout**: Click the logout button in the header when done

-## Form Fields

-### Customer Information
-- Customer Name (required)
-- Phone Number (required)
-- Email Address
-- Address

-### Device Information
-- Device Type (required)
-- Brand (required)
-- Model (required)
-- IMEI Number
-- Color
-- Purchase Date

-### Service Information
-- Service Type (required)
-- Priority (required)
-- Problem Description (required)
-- Estimated Cost
-- Advance Amount
-- Entry Date (required)
-- Expected Delivery Date
-- Status (required)
-- Technician Notes

-## Browser Compatibility

-Works on all modern browsers:
-- Chrome
-- Firefox
-- Safari
-- Edge
+## Using on Multiple Systems

+### Option 1: Copy Files
+- Copy all files to a USB drive or network folder
+- Open `login.html` on any computer
+- Works on any system - Windows, Mac, or Linux

+### Option 2: Network Share
+- Place files on a shared network drive
+- Access from any computer on the network
+- Each computer uses its own browser storage

+### Option 3: Cloud Storage
+- Upload files to Google Drive, Dropbox, or OneDrive
+- Access from any device
+- Each device maintains its own data

 ## Security Features

-- **JWT Authentication**: Secure token-based authentication
-- **Password Hashing**: Passwords are hashed using bcrypt
+- **Password Protection**: Only authorized users can access
-- **Session Management**: Tokens expire after 24 hours
+- **Session Management**: Login expires when browser is closed
 - **Protected Routes**: All pages require authentication
-- **Secure Storage**: Tokens stored in sessionStorage (cleared on browser close)
+- **Secure Storage**: Authentication stored in sessionStorage

 ## Data Storage

-All service entries are stored in the browser's local storage.
-To clear all data, you can use browser's developer tools or clear browser data.

-## Server Configuration

-The server runs on port 3000 by default.
-To change the port, edit the `PORT` constant in `server.js`.
+- **Service Entries**: Stored in browser's local storage
+- **Authentication**: Stored in session storage (cleared on browser close)
+- **Data Persistence**: Data remains until browser data is cleared

 ## File Structure

 ```
-├── server.js              # Express server with authentication
-├── package.json           # Node.js dependencies
-├── login.html             # Login page
+├── login.html             # Login page (START HERE)
 ├── index.html             # Main application (protected)
 ├── script.js              # Main application logic
-├── auth.js                # Frontend authentication utilities
+├── auth.js                # Frontend authentication
 ├── styles.css             # Application styles
 └── README.md              # This file
 ```

+## Browser Compatibility

+Works on all modern browsers:
+- Chrome (Recommended)
+- Firefox
+- Safari
+- Edge
+- Opera

 ## Troubleshooting

-- **Cannot login**: Make sure the server is running (`node server.js`)
-- **Token expired**: Logout and login again
+- **Can't login**: Double-check username and password (case-sensitive)
-- **Connection error**: Check if server is running on port 3000
+- **Data missing**: Check if browser local storage is enabled
-- **Port already in use**: Change the PORT in server.js or stop the process using port 3000
+- **Login page not showing**: Make sure you open `login.html` first
+- **Print not working**: Check browser print settings

+## Notes

+- All data is stored locally in your browser
+- Each browser/computer has separate data
+- To share data between computers, you'll need to export/import
+- No internet connection required after initial page load
+- Works completely offline

+## Support

+For issues or questions, check:
+- Make sure JavaScript is enabled in your browser
+- Try a different browser if issues persist
+- Clear browser cache if login page doesn't load properly